razaahmad333/Electron/README.md

 - now a new window of chrome with url of localhost:8080 will open

-- Enjoy my app 🤗🤗
+- Enjoy the app 🤗🤗

-### You contribution is a gift for us and exchanging gift spreads love 💖
+### Your contribution is a gift for us and exchanging gifts spreads love 💖